A first-time travel experience in Cebu

 After Bigby’s, I invited them to go to Cebu IT Park and went to Ilaputi for some music and beer.
 It was raining that night so we had difficulties getting a vacant taxi cab.
 Thank goodness we managed to get one or else we would have been drenched in the rain so badly.

 They love the local beers.
-And they prefer San Miguel Light than Red Horse.
+And they prefer San Miguel Light to Red Horse.

 4) What specific place in Cebu did you enjoy the most and why?

 Santa Fe Resort.
 Absolutely.
 I have a wonderful time talking and laughing with Philip and Yongwoong (Steve).
-We have a nice room at the 3rd floor next to the balcony and had outdoor activities like snorkeling and swimming at the beach and at Ogtong resort.
-Furthermore, we had Philippine style seafood for lunch after our island hopping and ate at a local restaurant near the village market.
-At night, we stayed near the beach area under one of those white umbrellas and talked about different culture both of Korea and Philippine and everything.
+We have a nice room on the 3rd floor next to the balcony and had outdoor activities like snorkeling and swimming at the beach and at Ogtong resort.
+Furthermore, we had Philippine-style seafood for lunch after our island hopping and ate at a local restaurant near the village market.
+At night, we stayed near the beach area under one of those white umbrellas and talked about different cultures both of Korea and [the Philippines] and everything.
 We had so much fun with beer!!!

-The pleasure is all mine for a friend and he got his first “butong” fresh from the coconut trees near the beach.
+The pleasure is all mine for a friend and he got his first coconut meat or “butong” fresh from the coconut trees near the beach.
 The crew was so generous to get a couple of coconut for us.
 We thank them very dearly for the awesome and warm accommodation.

 More question and answer

 5) What makes Cebu different from where you are from?

 Cebu has lots of palm trees and we don’t have them in Korea.
 Cebu has Jeepney, too.
 I can’t see one from Korea.
 I learned to ride one when I was in Bacolod.